chasays/2028_game_iOS/README.md

    - Make sure you have a valid Apple Developer Team selected
    - Set an appropriate Bundle Identifier in the project settings

-4. **Entitlements**:
-   - The entitlements file has been created but needs to be properly linked in Xcode

 ## Files Overview

 - `ContentView.swift`: Main game interface with swipe controls
 - `Game2048Model.swift`: Game logic and state management
-- `GameHistory.swift`: History tracking with iCloud sync
+- `GameHistory.swift`: History tracking with optional iCloud sync
 - `GameHistoryView.swift`: History display with statistics
-- `test_app_ios.entitlements`: iCloud entitlements configuration
+- `test_app_ios.entitlements`: Minimal entitlements configuration

 ## Testing

 1. Run the app on a device or simulator
 2. Play a few games to generate history
-3. Sign in with the same Apple ID on multiple devices
+3. For paid accounts: Sign in with the same Apple ID on multiple devices to test iCloud sync
-4. Verify that game history syncs across devices

-## Troubleshooting
+## Notes

-If you encounter issues:
-1. Ensure you're signed in with an Apple ID that has iCloud enabled
-2. Check that the iCloud capability is properly configured in Xcode
-3. Verify that your Apple Developer account has CloudKit enabled
-4. Clean and rebuild the project after making configuration changes
+- The app gracefully handles the absence of iCloud for personal development teams
+- All core game functionality works without iCloud
+- Local history storage is always available